pitr/aoc/2025/README.md

 ## Day 5

 Fix ranges using max scan.
 Part 1 is then trivial with ⍸ (interval index).
 Part 2 is similarly trivial - alternating sum.

+## Day 6

+Converts input to strings like `×/123 45 6` and evaluates.